 - GW Home

-- About GW
+- GW Experience

-- Faculty And Staff
+- Faculty & Staff

-The program can be completed in just three semesters.
+This path can be completed in just three semesters.
 The versatile distance-based format allows professional nurses to advance their education while working full-time, but also provides students with a rigorous curriculum and access to the resources and experts at GW.
 Simultaneous clinical experiences during the third and fourth courses will provide some, or all of the clinical experience required to be eligible for taking the National Board for Certification of Hospice and Palliative Nurse’s credentialing exam as a Palliative Care Nurse Practitioner.

 Specialty in Palliative and End-of-Life Care

-The Specialty in Palliative and End-of-Life Care is a scholarly option to prepare nurses or other health care professionals with a didactic background in palliative care.
-Upon completion of 11 credits of online core courses and an elective course, students will receive a document designating a Specialty in Palliative and End-of-Life Care.
+The specialty in palliative and end-of-life care is a scholarly option to prepare nurses or other health care professionals with a didactic background in palliative care.
+Upon completion of 11 credits of online core courses and an elective course, students will receive a document designating a specialty in palliative and end-of-life care.